 There are three groups of graduation requirements to complete an undergraduate degree program.
 Each of these, as described above, are subject to change from catalog year to catalog year (and term to term).

-Per California state education code, and CSUSM policy, students are eligible to elect the graduation requirements (General Education, University, Major/Minor) in effect:
+Per California state education code, and CSUSM policy, undergraduate students are eligible to elect the graduation requirements (General Education, University, Major/Minor) in effect:

 In addition, students are eligible to elect the graduation requirements for the major or minor in effect:

-Note: at CSUSM, students are automatically assigned the graduation requirements in effect upon admission to the university.
+- At CSUSM, students are automatically assigned the graduation requirements in effect upon admission to the university.
 A student must request to elect different catalog rights (according to the eligibility described above) in order to be subject to different graduation requirements.

 Continuing students who are eligible to elect the catalog rights in effect for one of the 3 types of graduation requirements described here, may use the Election of Catalog Rights form.